eclipse-archived/codewind-docs/docs/_documentations/importedprojects.md

 ## Swift projects

-Microclimate works with Swift projects that use the Kitura web framework.
+Codewind works with Swift projects that use the Kitura web framework.

 Requirements: